-The popularity of this shoe became widespread creating a cult of followers from the hardwood to the hip-hop communities.
+The popularity of this shoe became widespread, creating a cult of followers from the hardwood to the hip-hop communities.
 The AF1 was later endorsed by influential icons elevating its status to a prominent spot, making it one of the coveted shoes in the market, particularly between the ‘80s and ‘90s.
 Nike amplified this by producing regulated drops of the AF1, which proved to be an effective marketing strategy that kept the model one of the in-demand classics until today.

-In 2007, Nike unveiled a special collection of the AF1 commemorating the model’s 25th anniversary, aptly named the Air Force 1 ‘07.
+In 2007, Nike unveiled a remarkable collection of the AF1 commemorating the model’s 25th anniversary, aptly named the Air Force 1 ‘07.
 The model’s distinct deubre or ornamental piece on the forefoot shoelaces was redesigned for this particular product line and was given a more refined, rectangular Air Force 1 shape.
 The inscription retained the abbreviation of the Nike model while it eliminated the year of AF1’s original release.

 Supreme x Nike Air Force 1 High